 Most investigation owners will not interact with Jetstream directly.
 Jetstream computes a default set of statistics for every experiment.
 Investigation owners can add additional metrics to a results dashboard by choosing outcomes in Experimenter while designing an experiment.

-Data scientists can also ask Jetstream to evaluate custom metrics for a particular experiment by contributing experiment configurations to jetstream-config.
+Data scientists can also ask Jetstream to evaluate custom metrics for a particular experiment by contributing experiment configurations to metric-hub.

 Jetstream is not a monitoring platform, which means that Jetstream does not emit real-time results.
 The first interesting results will usually be available a week after the enrollment period ends.
 Typically, that means results will begin to appear two weeks after the day the experiment launches.